 been used in GA by several Rheumatory Drs.
 Best of luck.

 I've taken Ultram (Tramadol) for severe lower back pain, and it works well.
 I don't think it takes eight days to kick in.
-It's a mixture of aspirin and something from the codene family.
-I know if you take it with Zoloft you can get seizures.
-It's a good safe medicine that is non-addictive.

 I take it regularly for restless leg syndrome.
 Also it can cause seizures if taken with Prozac.